Health in South Africa: Malnutrition

 15% of South African infants are born with a low birth weight.
 5% of South African children are so underweight they are considered to be wasted.
 Since the 1990s South Africa's malnutrition problem has remained fairly stable.
 But as malnutrition in terms of hunger is getting better, the number of obesity is rising and this is becoming a problem.

 The prevalence of malnutrition in South Africa varies across different geographical areas and socio-economic groups.
-Many infants in Africa suffer from malnutrition because their mothers do not breastfeed them.
+Many infants in Africa have malnutrition because their mothers do not breastfeed them.
 The reason mothers in South Africa avoid breastfeeding is to prevent passing on AIDS to their children.
 The 2010 South Africa Department of Health Study found that 30.2% of pregnant women in South Africa have AIDS.
 Instead, mothers give milk substitutes to their children and do so in unclean environments.
 Sometimes they go directly to giving food which are not adapted to infants.
 These things cause many cases of malnutrition in children under five years of age.